-- GC&B and Gwinnett County Solid Waste Management to Host the 12th Annual America Recycles Day Event at Coolray Field 11/6: Hosted from 9am to noon, this event will give locals a “one-stop-shop” opportunity to drop off items that are typically more difficult to recycle, such as electronics, tires, clothing, sneakers, and latex and oil-based paint.
+- GC&B and Gwinnett County Solid Waste Management to Host America Recycles Day Event at Coolray Field 11/5: Hosted from 9am to noon, this event will give locals a “one-stop-shop” opportunity to drop off items that are typically more difficult to recycle, such as electronics, tires, clothing, sneakers, and latex and oil-based paint.
 Paper shredding will also be available.
 Learn More about Gwinnett County’s answer to America Recycles Day!

 - Gwinnett Recently Expanded its Curbside Recycling Program to Unincorporated Gwinnett: This summer, through a $100,000 grant from The Recycling Partnership with financial support provided by America Beverage’s Every Bottle Back initiative and matching funds from the County, Gwinnett announced the expansion of its curbside recycling program to unincorporated households across the County.
 Since June, 15,493 new recycling carts have been delivered, unlocking access to millions of pounds of new quality recyclables that can then be transformed into new products and packaging.
 For the full list of items collected curbside in incorporated and unincorporated Gwinnett, click HERE!
 This initiative also involves an educational component encouraging residents to Know What to Throw by recycling the right things, the right way with a recyclable mailer to nearly 200,000 households in unincorporated Gwinnett County, along with billboards, social media, and other outreach initiatives.